 The sky is the limit, and this is what every parent tells their child.
 Time for them to explore their imagination, creativity, and here they will learn different career options according to their skill set and hobbies too.
 Teenagers have fresh ideas and by this creative skill, they can develop opportunities via social media.

 5. Political views

 They are our future and budding leaders.
 Following different political parties, they learn more about their policies and their working trend and can be a better leader for tomorrow.
-By this social media they learn more about their rights as a citizen and as an individual.
+By this social media, they learn more about their rights as a citizen and as an individual.

-Like every coin, social media and teens together can lead to negative impact.
+Like every coin, social media and teens together can lead to a negative impact.
 There are many chances that it can get the negative impact of social media on teenagers and tweens.

 1. Screen role